 PowerShell server connectivity quick check

-A read-only connectivity triage script that separates DNS, ping, RDP, WinRM, and application-port failures before escalation.
+A concise read-only connectivity triage script that separates DNS, ICMP reachability, and expected TCP-port failures before escalation.

 Good For